yuna0x0/anilist-mcp/README.md

 3. Run tools with custom parameters
 4. View the responses

-This is particularly useful for testing your setup before connecting it to Claude or another AI assistant.
+This is particularly useful for testing your setup before connecting it to MCP clients like Claude Desktop.

 ## Docker